-- / Deliver the Greater Lincolnshire Strategic Infrastructure Delivery Plan, with the priorities being North Hykeham Relief Road, the A46/A15 enhancements, and improvements to the A16 and A17, and A1 upgrades to Motorway standard - Deliver cycling and rail upgrades, alongside a targeted marketing programme to ensure Lincolnshire is recognised as the Netherlands of UK cycling - / Support transport connectivity through designing EV connectivity into new developments - / Deliver full coverage of 4G mobile to ensure no 'not spots' remain and encourage rollout of 5G across all of Greater Lincolnshire - Work with Anglian Water, the Environment Agency and other partners to try to guarantee flood resilience into the long-term - / Develop a Greater Lincolnshire Infrastructure strategy focused on place based priorities and linked strongly to the economic priorities of the Plan for Growth.
+- ❖ Deliver the Greater Lincolnshire Strategic Infrastructure Delivery Plan, with the priorities being North Hykeham Relief Road, the A46/A15 enhancements, and improvements to the A16 and A17, and A1 upgrades to Motorway standard.
+We will deliver cycling and rail upgrades, alongside a targeted marketing programme to ensure Lincolnshire is recognised as the Netherlands of UK cycling. - ❖ Support transport connectivity through designing EV connectivity into new developments.
+And we will deliver full coverage of 4G mobile to ensure no 'not spots' remain and encourage rollout of 5G across all of Greater Lincolnshire.
+And we will work with Anglian Water, the Environment Agency and other partners to try to guarantee flood resilience into the long-term.